-The courtroom journalist have a separate submission form.
-The journalist is also included on the School Information Sheet.
-The courtroom journalist also completes a talent release form like the other performing students.
+The courtroom journalists have a separate submission Jotform.
 No additional journalists may be added after the courtroom/journalist deadline.
 The courtroom journalists have the same team code as their Mock Trial team and they accompany their team throughout the entire competition.
-The Courtroom journalists may not double as bailiffs, timekeepers, or any other team role.
+The courtroom journalists may not double as bailiffs, timekeepers, or any other team role.
 Courtroom journalists compete solely on their own efforts and do not advance to the state competition.